SamuelMoller/sepm-group6/README.md

 This project is part of the **Software Engineering and Project Management** course at **Uppsala University**.
 It focuses on developing the user interface (UI) for a Swedish learning game designed to help users learn Swedish interactively.
 This repository contains the code related to the Swedish Learning Game application, where users can practice Swedish through various levels and challenges.

-## Application Setup
+## Application Setup and Execution

 ### Prerequisites
 Before setting up the application, ensure you have the relevant packages installed.

-### 1. Check if Python is Installed
+### 1. Verify Python installation
-To verify if Python is installed, open a terminal (or command prompt on Windows) and run the following command:
+To verify if Python is installed, run the following command:

 ```bash
 # macOS/Linux